Swiatek equals Serena Williams with 27-match winning streak

 ROME (AP) — Not since Serena Williams seven years ago has another woman had such a hot streak.

-Top-ranked Iga Swiatek routed Aryna Sabalenka 6-2, 6-1 on Saturday to extend her winning streak to 27 matches and reach the Italian Open final.
+Top-ranked Iga Swiatek routed Aryna Sabalenka 6-2, 6-1 for her 27th straight win and reached the Italian Open final on Saturday.

-Williams won the same number of consecutive matches over 2014 and 2015.
+Williams won 27 in a row over 2014 and 2015.
+The all-time longest streak belongs to Martina Navratilova, who put together 74 straight in 1984.

+"I'm just constantly surprising myself that I can do better and better,” Swiatek said.
+“I feel like I actually can believe now that the sky’s the limit.
+That’s the fun part.”

+In the men’s tournament, Stefanos Tsitsipas reached his first Rome final by rallying past Alexander Zverev 4-6, 6-3, 6-3.
+Tsitsipas' opponent in the final will be top-ranked Novak Djokovic or Casper Ruud, who played late.

-Aiming to defend her Rome title and win her fifth straight tournament, Swiatek dominated the eighth-ranked Sabalenka with a mix of power, consistency and finesse.
+Aiming to defend her Rome title and win her fifth straight tournament, Swiatek dominated the eighth-ranked Sabalenka with power, consistency and finesse.

 While she struggled with her serve at times, Swiatek was able to consistently crush both forehand and backhand winners on the slow, red clay court at the Foro Italico.
-The 20-year-old Polish player also hit a delicate backhand half-volley winner in the final game of the first set.
+The 20-year-old Pole also hit a delicate backhand half-volley winner in the final game of the first set.

 Swiatek had the same number of winners and unforced errors, 15, while Sabalenka produced just eight winners and had a whopping 31 unforced errors.